Andy Polo: Millonarios and loan to Universitario

-Millonarios bought 50% of his playing rights in 2014 and had Polo for 3 years with the option to buy the other 50%.
-He scored 2 goals in 11 games before being loaned six months later to Universitario, where he won the 2016 Apertura Tournament.
+In July 2014, Colombian club Millonarios bought 50% of Polo's playing rights in 2014 and loaned Polo for 3 years with the option to buy the other 50%.
+He played his first game with the club in a Copa Colombia group stage 1–2 defeat against Llaneros, in which he gave an assist.
+He scored 2 goals in 11 games in six months in the team, during which his playing time diminished.